Kp101coder/Submission-System/README.md

 # Submission-System
 The National Honor Society and National Math Honor Society form submission system's official repo.
+Dows not include admin software for obvious reasons.

+Download the full software here: https://krishpyddev.com/software-download/

 Im sorry for no comments, I promise I will add them if someone ever wants to take a look.